grafolean/grafolean/README.md

 # About Grafolean

 Grafolean is an easy to use generic monitoring system.
-It can be used for free, can be self-hosted and is not resource hungry (it can even run on Raspberry Pi [^1]).
+It can be used for free, can be self-hosted and is not resource hungry.
 It uses PostgreSQL database as data storage and Mosquitto MQTT broker to display real-time changes.

 ![screenshot](doc/screenshot-dark.png)

-[^1]: though running any software that writes to SD card is in general not a good idea due to SD cards' reliability issues (especially on power failure)

 # Demo